-We have served our clients’ environmental legal needs in 42 states across the U.S., and are often called upon to assist with cross-border and international legal issues.
+We have served our clients’ environmental legal needs in nearly every state across the U.S., and are often called upon to assist with cross-border and international legal issues.
 We strive to provide our clients with strategic and tactical options to manage risk without breaking the bank, whether it is prying control of a surprise environmental problem from the hands of regulators or negotiating favorable terms in consent agreements and permits to allow business to return to normal.

-Our team provides nationally recognized litigation, counseling and dispute resolution services to clients regulated by the alphabet soup of local, state, and federal environmental laws (e.g., CAA, CWA, CERCLA, EPCRA, FIFRA, RCRA, TSCA).
+Our team provides nationally recognized litigation, counseling, and dispute resolution services to clients regulated by the alphabet soup of local, state, and federal environmental laws (e.g., CAA, CWA, CERCLA, EPCRA, FIFRA, RCRA, TSCA).
 Our environmental attorneys, with support from Taft’s energy law attorneys, are also leaders in the rapidly changing energy economy, routinely assisting clients in renewable energy projects, biogas projects, carbon capture and sequestration, and new and emerging technologies.
 Recognitions include Chambers USA, Best Lawyers in America®, Super Lawyers, multiple Trial Lawyer of the Year awards and Leading Business Lawyers-Environmental.
-Furthermore, our team benefits from having a Certified Hazardous Materials Manager and a former member of the EPA.
 Put simply, we know our clients’ businesses and develop common sense solutions to allow our clients to resume their core business functions.